In the Beginning: 1852-1928

 In 1998, Dresser Industries was acquired by Halliburton for the purpose of enhancing their offering with several of Dresser's established oilfield service operations.
 With little desire to operate other Dresser companies that did not meet their core business requirements, Halliburton grouped the "non-oilfield essential", collection of remaining companies and in 2001 spun them off as the new "Dresser Inc".
 The instrument division was included in that group.
 With corporate diversification no longer in vogue, the disconnected group of companies within Dresser Inc. were each seeking a strategic alliance with a prospective buyer from their respective industry.
-In 2006, the Nagano Keiki Corporation of Japan, who had already established a cooperative agreement with Ashcroft, purchased the instrument group for Dresser Inc. and reestablished it as "Ashcroft Inc.", an American company (with a Japanese parent).
-Shortly after, Ashroft Inc. extended its global reach by opening a manufacturing facility in Suzhou, China and establishing a joint venture in India.
+In 2006, the Nagano Keiki Corporation of Japan, who had already established a cooperative agreement with Ashcroft, purchased the instrument group and reestablished it as "Ashcroft Inc.", an American company (with a Japanese parent).
+Shortly after, Ashcroft Inc. extended its global reach by opening a manufacturing facility in Suzhou, China and establishing a joint venture in India.

 1998 Dresser is acquired by Halliburton